MEDICAL IMAGING PLATFORM

 Designing For Trust

-One of the biggest challenges was building a zero-footprint DICOM viewer to replace $100k desktop software.
+One of the core challenges was designing a zero-footprint DICOM viewer that could match the capability of dedicated desktop software.

 Zero-Footprint Architecture

-Medicai was used to replace install-heavy PACS with a true zero-footprint stack where PACS, VNA, and the diagnostic viewer all run in a standard browser.
+With Medicai, medical organizations can replace their traditional imaging stack with a true zero-footprint architecture where the PACS, VNA, and diagnostic viewer all run in a standard browser.

-A plug-and-play DICOM Node streams studies to the cloud in minutes, and the viewer renders CT, MRI, and X-ray series on any device without VPNs, plugins, or local storage.
+A plug-and-play DICOM node streams imaging data to the cloud within minutes, and the viewer renders CT, MRI, and X-ray series on any device without requiring VPNs, plugins, or local storage.

 Loading DICOM Viewer…

-The DICOM viewer, as shown in the Medicai Web and Mobile apps.
+The DICOM viewer implemented in the Medicai web and mobile apps.
 Go ahead, play around with it, I've turned off the lights for you.

-Building a design system from scratch for healthcare required balancing flexibility with strict compliance needs.
+Building a design system for a healthcare platform required a careful balance between flexible components and strict compliance requirements.

 A quick glimpse at the Medicai Design System, which has been continuously refined and expanded over the years